venkataraman-at/hsr_multimodal_interaction_stack/docs/features.md

 **Capabilities:**
 - Natural conversation
 - Task-related dialogue (“remind me”, “guide me”, “tell a story”)
 - Emotional alignment with user tone
+- Multi turn Conversational memory
 - Safety and grounding rules to avoid unsafe actions
 - Supports custom personas and modes

+**Safety and grounding rules:**

+- The HSR does not provide medical, diagnostic, or treatment instructions
+- The HSR avoids legal, financial, or emergency-response advice
+- The robot does not replace clinicians, caregivers, or professional judgment
+- Responses are supportive and non-authoritative rather than prescriptive
+- Unsafe requests are handled through acknowledgment and redirection, ensuring the robot remains assistive rather than directive, particularly in sensitive environments such as pediatric care.

+**Custom personas:**
+The dialogue manager supports configurable personas that adapt communication style while preserving the same safety boundaries.

+Examples include:

+- Calm Companion: soft tone, reassurance-focused language, slower pacing
+- Friendly Storyteller: expressive narration for engagement and distraction
+- Task Assistant: concise, structured explanations for procedural support

+Personas influence how the robot speaks, not what it is allowed to do.

+**Mode-aware response generation:**
+Personas operate in conjunction with high-level interaction modes (Wellness, Story, Task), allowing responses to be further constrained based on context while maintaining consistent grounding rules.

 ---